promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 The LRMI connection thread pool is a server side component.
 It is in charge of executing the incoming LRMI invocations.
 It is a single thread pool within the JVM that executes all the invocations, from all the clients and all the replication targets.

 {% tip %}
 In some cases you might need to increase the LRMI Connection thread pool maximum size.
 Without this tuning activity, the system might hang in case there would be large amount of concurrent access.
-See the [LRMI Configuration]({%latestadmurl%}/tuning-communication-protocol.html#LRMI+Configuration) for details about the GigaSpaces Communication Protocol options.
+See the [LRMI Configuration]({%latestadmurl%}/tuning-communication-protocol.html#LRMI+Configuration) for details about the GigaSpaces XAP Communication Protocol options.
 Using a value as **1024** for the LRMI Connection Thread Pool should be sufficient for most large scale systems.
 {% endtip %}

 # Lookup Locators and Groups